ShahanurSharif/spfx-banner-search/README.md

 ```sh
 npm run get-pnp-modern-search
 ```
-This will download the latest `search-parts` source code from the official PnP Modern Search repository into `src/pnp-modern-search-parts`.
+This will download the latest `search-parts` and `search-extensibility` source code from the official PnP Modern Search repository into `src/pnp-modern-search-parts/` and `src/pnp-modern-search-extensibility/` respectively.
+Both directories are ignored in `.gitignore` and are not tracked by git for repository hygiene and best practices.

 ### 3. Build the Solution
 ```sh